 Normally, an analysis tool runs as a single process, and the invocations array requires only one element.
 The invocations property is defined as an array, rather than as a single invocation object, to accommodate tools which execute a sequence of programs to produce results.
 For example, a tool might run one program to determine the set of files to analyze and another program to analyze those files.

 The elements of the invocations array SHOULD, as far as possible, be arranged in chronological order according to the start time of each process.
 If some of the processes run in parallel, this might not be possible.

+The invocations property is externalizable (see §3.11.2).

 conversion property